 Project Support enables the strengthening of organisations and partnerships for the benefit of local communities in the Global South.

 The project modality can for example include support to organisations to:

-- Build partnerships

 - Strengthen organisational capacities

-- Try out new approaches
+- Develop and test new approaches and methods

 - Expand on impactful approaches

 - Foster popular engagement.

-Projects are defined by a set of goals that can be realised within a specified timeframe.
-Project goals should be used to guide implementation and show whether the approach is successful, or changes are required.
-Projects must contribute to improving the lives of people living in poverty and marginalisation in the communities wherein the project activities take place, as reflected in the purpose of the CSF.
+Projects are defined by a set of outcomes that can be realised within a specified timeframe.
+Outcomes should be used to guide implementation and show whether the approach is successful, or changes are required.